datpp/generator-nestjs-service/README.md

 ## Getting to Know Project Structure

- * This generator has 4 kinds (for first release I just have enough time to support 1) of project structure and 3 kinds of module structure.
+ * This generator has 4 kinds (for first release I just support the standalone one, the others will come later) of project structure and 3 kinds of module structure.
- * In each structure you will found the README.md describe detail of structure.
+ * In each structure, you will found the README.md which describes the structure detail.

 ## Check List
 ### Project structure supports